582Multimedia/hardware-recommendations/README.md

 Hardware recommendations like SSDs etc

-***Remember always try to price-match if you see something on amazon with free shipping by amazong and you want to buy local, cause do not feed the rich***
+***Remember always try to price-match if you see something on Amazon with free shipping and you want to buy local.
+Cause do not feed the rich***

 <!-- [Canada Computers list](https://www.canadacomputers.com/search/results_details.php?language=en&keywords=samsung+ssd+&cpath=179) -->